leonardobora/leonardobora/README.md

 - 👋 Hi, Im Leo Bora!
 I am a software engineering intern at Furukawa Electric LatAm, in Curitiba, PR, Brazil.

-- 👀 I’m interested in learning about Python, Machine Learning, AI, Transformel models, and much more!
+- 👀 I’m interested in learning about Python, Machine Learning, AI, Transformer models, and much more!

-- 🌱 I’m currently learning Python's basics and its capabilities within the AI ecosystem, but I also tend to learn a little about C here and then.
+- 🌱 I’m currently learning about Multi-Agentic Systems using LLMs and AI Tools, such as LangFlow, CrewAI and LangChain.
 My major is in software engineering at UniBrasil.

 - 💞️ I’m looking to collaborate on chatbot projects and back-end challenges.
 I'm a problem solver!

+- 📝 I'm actively writing an academic paper on Artificial Intelligence at my Uni, and I currently am a class representative as well, engaging students into networking and developing soft skills within the IT industry.

 - 📫 How to reach me: click on my LinkedIn profile's link and message me through there!